eapowertools-archive/QlikSenseQMCUtility/README.md

 #QlikSenseQMCUtility
 A collection of management console utilities for use with Qlik Sense.

+## Read the Release Notes for the latest information regarding QMC Utilities.
+Updates will not always be reflected in this readme.

 ## Latest Release is [3.0.3](https://github.com/eapowertools/QlikSenseQMCUtility/releases/latest)

 **[Latest Release Notes](https://github.com/eapowertools/QlikSenseQMCUtility/releases/latest)**